-We understand that persons seeking treatment rarely present with a narrow, siloed set of symptomatology.
+We understand that individuals seeking treatment rarely present with a narrow, siloed set of symptomatology.
 Mental health is inherently related to physical, social, and spiritual health.
 That’s why we have a team of providers skilled in addiction medicine, mental health, and primary care.
-Aim’s team of physicians, therapists, and coaches prioritize their own personal and professional growth so that we provide the most up-to-date best practices.
+Advaita Integrated Medicine’s team of physicians, therapists, and coaches prioritize their own personal and professional growth so that we provide the most up-to-date best practices.
 We combine our individual areas of expertise with robust care coordination to help our patients achieve their wellness goals.

 We take a nuanced, patient-centered approach to treating all health conditions: physical, behavioral, emotional, and social.
-By leveraging an interdisciplinary team and coordinating care, Aim is able to provide evidence-based, integrated care that treats the whole person: mind, body, and spirit.
+By leveraging an interdisciplinary team and coordinating care, Advaita Integrated Medicine is able to provide evidence-based, integrated care that treats the whole person: mind, body, and spirit.

 We believe that everyone wants to live a purpose-driven life full of enjoyment.
-AIM’s providers work alongside each patient to support flourishing in all aspects of their lives.
+Advaita Integrated Medicine’s providers work alongside each patient to support flourishing in all aspects of their lives.
 Our patients may initially seek services to alleviate their symptoms; however, we want to reframe healthcare.
-AIM’s providers will work with each patient to address all aspects of a patient’s life.
+Advaita Integrated Medicine’s providers will work with each patient to address all aspects of a patient’s life.

 Frequently Asked Questions